johnosbb/BioFeedback/README.md

 - [Mini Arduino Portable EEG - Brain Wave Monitor](https://www.instructables.com/Mini-Arduino-Portable-EEG-Brain-Wave-Monitor-/)
 - [Open EEG Project](https://frontiernerds.com/brain-hack)

+## Strategies

+## Entrainment

+One of the easiest ways to sync the left and right hemispheres of your brain is through binaural beats.
+This involves delivering sound waves of sightly different frequencies through headphones into each each to produce brainwave entrainment that follows the difference in hertz between each frequency.
+So if one ear is hearing 100 HZ and the other is hearing 107 HZ, there is a difference of 7 HZ and your brain will entrain (or follow) the frequency of 7 HZ, thus falling into theta brainwave frequency.
+Read more about brainwave frequencies here.
+I will evaluate to see if this also works with light.

 ## Creating a Project

 You will need to add the FastLed library